Logo - Life.Understood.

 This isn’t a rhetorical question.

-But as the external world undergoes this visible, often chaotic transformation, a much deeper and quieter revolution is taking place inside of you.
+But as the external world undergoes this visible, often chaotic transformation, a quieter psychological and existential shift is often taking place internally as well.

 You may find yourself no longer just questioning the news or the banks; you are questioning yourself.